ppy/osu-wiki/news/2025/2025-08-22-beatmap-spotlights-summer-2025.md

 ## Inside the Spotlights Team

-Following up on recent Beatmap Spotlights Curators applications, there's been some shuffling around in terms of the team memberships.
+Following up on recent Beatmap Spotlight Curator applications, there's been some shuffling around in terms of the team memberships.

 We’d like to give a warm welcome to the new members joining us this season.
 They will support the existing Curators team in crafting the best playlists for you to compete on!